Black women in London facing ‘crisis’ as higher femicide rates revealed

 “Why is the value of black women’s lives so obsolete, they’re facing a crisis… we need politicians and the police to step up.”

-Commander Kevin Southworth, who leads Public Protection for the Met, told PA: “We take violence against women and girls in all its forms extremely seriously and are dedicated to being open and transparent with our data.
+Commander Kevin Southworth, who leads Public Protection for the Met, said: “We take violence against women and girls in all its forms extremely seriously and are dedicated to being open and transparent with our data.

 “We provided data for all women who had been killed between 1 January 2021 and 31 December 2021 to the Femicide Consensus – the data that was not released was due to families who did not wish for the victims’ data and details to be shared in any form.